Stmxlt/NNB-Video-Process/README.md

 * Parse News Content: Extracts title (first line) and body text from news.txt.
 The body is split into sentences using:
     - Chinese punctuation (e.g., 。, ！).
-    - SpaCy (if installed) for more accurate segmentation.
     - Manual splitting for long sentences (over 25 characters).
 * Create Overlays:
     - Icon Block: A white block with a resized icon (bottom-left corner).